 Summary: Standalone Risk

-There are many instances when an investor is inclined to invest his or her entire investable surplus in one particular stock.
-He may also make a considerable investment in some particular asset that has a financial value.
+There are many instances when investors are inclined to invest their entire investable surplus in one particular stock.
+He may also make a considerable investment in some particular asset with a financial value.
 This may be due to expectations of excessive returns from the investment.
-He may invest for some other benefit such as enhanced safety.
-Or not finding any other such investment opportunity.
+He may invest for some other benefit, such as enhanced safety, or not find any other investment opportunity.
 Investors have to be very cautious in such cases as they will have to face standalone risk with their investment.
 In case the company performs well, the return from the investment may match the expectations of the investor.
 It may even exceed his expectations in some instances.
-However, if the company’s performance is not on the expected lines then the investor may lose a substantial portion of his investment.
+However, if the company’s performance is not on the expected lines, then the investor may lose a substantial portion of his investment.
 The same is true with investment in any other asset class.

 Advantages of a Standalone Unit

 In the case of companies, individual entities or departments may sometimes prove beneficial rather than being part of a group.
 In the case of a company that operates as a single structure, lenders and creditors can approach the main office and demand their money back, even if the default is caused by the negligence of one small branch.
-On the other hand, lenders’ and creditors’ claim is limited only to the assets of a particular department or branch in case a company operates through separate smaller legal entities.
-Thus, in such cases, the company will actually benefit from such an arrangement.
+On the other hand, lenders’ and creditors’ claim is limited only to the assets of a particular department or branch if a company operates through separate smaller legal entities.
+Thus, the company will benefit from such an arrangement in such cases.